2001–02 Arsenal F.C. season: Football League Cup

 In the third round of the Football League Cup, Arsenal faced Manchester United at Highbury.
-With both managers making several first team changes to give their younger and fringe players game time, it was Arsenal who came out on top, with Wiltord scoring a hat-trick.
+With both teams playing league fixtures the day before — compounded by television commitments, United's fixture congestion and an upcoming international break — resulting in the managers making several first team changes to give their younger and fringe players game time, it was Arsenal who came out on top, with Wiltord scoring a hat-trick in a 4–0 win.
 A 2–0 win against First Division outfit Grimsby Town, who knocked out competition holders Liverpool in the previous round followed, but Arsenal was eliminated in the fifth round, losing 4–0 to Blackburn Rovers on 11 December 2001.
 Wenger shrugged off the significance of the defeat and suggested that a spot in Europe, given to the winners of the competition, should instead be allocated to the Premier League: "I would give one more place to the championship because it's more difficult to play in the championship.
 But, as long as there is a European place at stake, we will play in the competition."